-Making your way to the Russian Far East, sandwiched between the Sea of Okhotsk to the west and the Pacific Ocean to the east, you will find the 1,250-kilometer long Kamchatka Peninsula.
-A place, filled with lush greenery, volcanic terrain, geysers, flowing rivers, and a vastly rich flora and fauna, the peninsula is nothing short of a picturesque sight to see.
-However, its natural beauty is not the only thing that draws in travellers from all over the world each year.
+Making your way to the Russian Far East, sandwiched between the Sea of Okhotsk to the west and the Pacific Ocean to the east, you will find the 1,250-kilometre-long Kamchatka Peninsula.
+Filled with lush greenery, volcanic terrain, geysers, flowing rivers, and vastly rich flora and fauna, the peninsula is nothing short of a picturesque sight to see.

-There are a couple of options, which allows you to visit the lake and enjoy brown bears watching:
+There are a couple of options to choose from that allow you to visit the lake and enjoy brown bears watching:

 1. Day-tour with a combined group of travellers

 The 5-hours tour has a fixed number of stops (Kuril lake, the caldera of Ksudach volcano, Khodutka hot springs) and includes meals and bathing in hot springs.
-Groups consist of 19-23 people and are accompanied by a qualified guide during the entire tour.
+Groups consist of 20-26 people and are accompanied by a qualified guide during the entire tour.
 Departures are available 3-4 times in a week during high season and carried out by Mi-8 helicopters.
 The tour price is RUB 44,000 / around USD 670 per person (2019 rates).
 The detailed itinerary of this 1-day tour you can find here.

 2. Multi-day stay on the lake

-No matter what time of the year you decide to go, how many brown bears you end up seeing, or what type of tour you plan on joining, your time on Kuril lake and Kamchatka is guaranteed to be unforgettable.
+No matter how many brown bears you end up seeing, or what type of tour you plan on joining, your time on Kuril lake and Kamchatka is guaranteed to be unforgettable.
 Capturing as many moments as possible along with a mindset of knowing what a unique and rare opportunity it is to be in the presence of such expansive beauty and glorious wildlife, will only help make your time there all the more special.
 So, get ready to experience a trip of a lifetime and one to look back on for years to come!

-To experience brown bears watching at Kuril lake, have a look into the following adventures, departing every year:
+To experience brown bears watching at Kurilskoye lake, have a look into the following adventures, departing every year: